-Published at Saturday, 20 May 2017 by Mystique Lecoeur in Design, with total 30 drawings.
+Published at Saturday, 20 May 2017 by Mystique Lecoeur in Design, with total 30 photos.

 We’re starting with the basics.
 When it comes to kitchens, organization is key.
 The more clutter on display, the more claustrophobic the space will feel.
 We know that kitchens are fun to decorate.
 But resist the temptation to fill the counter tops with purely decorative items.
 Instead, have your decor pull double duty.
 Pick a few small containers that you love, and fill them with practical tools and utensils.
 Or let a modern tea kettle make a statement, as shown in the image below.

 While maintaining a minimal appeal, Cloe drives away any sense of blandness or monotony by combining different materials that surprise you with their textural variance.
 Knotted oak cabinets are coupled with eco-cement surfaces to paint a truly exceptional picture.
 Each knotted oak kitchen is specially treated with vegetable oils and waxes, and you can choose between either an unfinished look or polished lacquered surfaces.
 The eco-cement obviously brings a certain industrial vibe to this lovely kitchen.

 The kitchen is an odd room.
 It’s a space originally designed for cooking but, with time, it has also become a social space where friends and families spend time together, where they chat while someone is making dinner or where they simply gather to socialize.
 But a kitchen needs to be, first of all, functional.
 It’s a space where style comes second but, nevertheless, doesn’t have to be ignored.
 It’s a space where everything has to be perfectly balanced.